Neomonkey1/Basic-Csharp-projects/README.md

-# Basic Project using C# and .NET learned from "The Tech Academy"
+# C# and .NET Projects
+Here are a lot of small projects I did for "The Tech Academy" using C# and .NET framework.

+# Projects
+TwentyOne